 Well, we know the answers here, but I just thought I would raise it anyway.

-They've never asked about abortion, never asked about same-sex marriage, and everybody asked about scroll prayer or any of this.
+They've never asked about abortion, never asked about same-sex marriage, and everybody asked about scrool prayer or any of this.

-Uh, and in this one, uh Hillary and the brick girl teen up, uh team up on Obama.
+And in this one, Hillary and the Brit girl team up on Obama.

 You can't say one thing during the campaign trail and then apologize afterward and say it was a mistake.

-You and this in the Illit now, wait a minute, in the Illinois State legislature, just a minute, in the Illinois State Senate, Senator Obama voted a hundred and thirty times present.
+In the Illinois state legislature, just a minute, in the Illinois State Senate, Senator Obama voted 130 times present.

 That's not yes, that's not no, that's maybe.